British Weihaiwei: Army and police

 The Weihaiwei Regiment was formed in 1898 with Lieutenant-Colonel Hamilton Bower as its first commanding officer and served in the Boxer Rebellion.
 The regiment was ordered to be totally disbanded in 1906 by Army Order No. 127 of 1906.

 Some of the soldiers were retained as a permanent police force with three British Colour Sergeants commissioned as police inspectors.
 In 1910 the police force comprised three European Inspectors and 55 Chinese Constables.
-Previously the force had comprised one Chinese sergeant and seven constables under a District Officer.
+Previously, the force had comprised one Chinese sergeant and seven constables under a District Officer.

-During World War I the British recruited the Chinese Labour Corps in Weihaiwei to assist the war effort.
+During World War I, the British recruited the Chinese Labour Corps in Weihaiwei to assist the war effort.

 During the seamen's strike of 1922 in Hong Kong, the colonial government sent two European police officers to Weihaiwei in September of that year to recruit the first of about 50 Weihaiwei men as Royal Hong Kong Police constables.
 After completing six months' training in Weihaiwei, the recruits were posted to Hong Kong to maintain law and order in March 1923.
 The Weihaiwei policemen were known as the D Contingent in the HKP, and their service numbers were pre-fixed with letter "D" to differentiate them from the European "A", Indian "B" and Cantonese "C".

-At the end of 1927, the Chinese police were replaced by Indians.
+At the end of 1927, the Weihaiwei policemen in Hong Kong were replaced by Indians.